FIWARE/tutorials.Understanding-At-Context/README.md

 ([JSON-LD](http://json-ld.org/)) and assignation of unique IDs ([URLs or URNs](https://stackoverflow.com/questions/4913343/what-is-the-difference-between-uri-url-and-urn)) for both data entities and the relationships between entities so that semantic meaning can be programmatically retrieved from the data itself.
-Futhermore the use and creation of thesse unique IDs should, as far as possible, be passed around so as not get in the way of the processing the data objects themselves.
+Furthermore the use and creation of thesse unique IDs should, as far as possible, be passed around so as not get in the way of the processing the data objects themselves.

 An attempt to solve this interoperablity problem has been made within the JSON domain, and this has been done by adding